About Us

 Nature Playgroup 9 months - 3 years

-The Nature Playgroup meets weekly for two hours at Salem Lake.
+The Nature Playgroup meets weekly for two hours at Salem Lake Park.
 Our playgroup is a great introduction into our programs.

 Families and children will engage in the following: